 In a review of the 2017 YU-NO remake, Kurt Kalata of Hardcore Gaming 101 writes, “There’s an argument to be made that YU-NO would be a better game if they scaled back on the sleaziness, because the reason why the game is beloved has nothing to do with those elements.”
 As I also describe in my review of YU-NO, Kalata errors in believing that “those elements” could be removed from YU-NO without fundamentally altering the story.
 Takuya’s daughter, Yu-no, whom the player then is also primed to see as their daughter, appears half-nude and underaged on the cover, her name is the title, and her sexualized naked “adult” body at Sword Cape bookends the entire adventure, appearing to close the Prologue and set the player’s journey in motion and then returning to resolve the Epilogue.
 In a work of fiction, the ending is the purpose, where the threads wrap up, where the audience is given the final piece to recognize what the story’s meaning has been all along.
 And the ending of YU-NO is Takuya choosing his titular daughter as his sexual partner.

-A romantic, incestuous abandonment of reality is the true ending and the point of YU-NO. The finale reveals that YU-NO is centrally a parent–child incest romance at least as much as—and, I contend, much more than—it is anything else.
-With Takuya and Koudai’s toxic behavior, the story also relates parent–child incest to abusive gender norms and brutal social structures.
-Alarmingly, Kanno portrays both the incest and abuse as instances of aspirational familial love transcendent to the point of religiosity.
+A romantic, incestuous abandonment of reality is the true ending and the point of YU-NO. The finale reveals that YU-NO is centrally a parent–child incest romance at least as much as—and, I contend, more than—it is anything else.
+With Takuya and Koudai’s toxic behavior, the story also relates parent–child incest to abusive gender norms and oppressive social structures.
+Kanno portrays both the incest and abuse as instances of aspirational familial love transcendent to the point of religiosity.

 Initially, YU-NO appears to concern Arima Takuya’s journey to overcome the trauma with which his abusive father, Koudai, has saddled him.
 To do so, Takuya embarks on a time-travelling or universe-hopping adventure to find “the old bastard,” who has faked his death, and “land a right hook into his face.”
 At once, Takuya presents much of his father’s violent, sexist attitudes and conception of manhood.
 However, Takuya’s own Koudai-like behavior conflicts with the resentment he bears Koudai and his desire to be a better person than his father.
 Given this tension and Takuya’s occasional moments of self-reflection, the player might assume that Takuya must metaphorically “punch” Koudai by becoming a better man.
 However, Kanno is at least not predictable: this ostensive presentation is misleading.
 For YU-NO is not a story of change, growth, learning, or redemption but, as becomes undeniable in the Epilogue, a story of the reification of the status quo of Koudai’s “way of living”: toxic gender roles and violent power structures comorbid with incest and pedophilia.